 Investigate buying a different brand – getting something that’s wrapped in paper rather than plastic – or making things yourself.
 I started making my own cleaning products (they smell so much nicer than the chemical stuff and still work perfectly).
 Google has lots of great tips and swaps.

 5. Break down your goals

 Rather than trying to reduce all of your plastic usage at once, try breaking it down into something manageable.
 I started with my kitchen.
 One weekend, I looked at the contents of my pantry and fridge, made a note of the plastic that’s in there, and started thinking of alternatives for each item.
 I knew a good bulk food store, and thought I could take reusable containers and get them refilled there.
 I also thought I could buy fresh fruit and veggies in my mesh bags from the market rather than in their plastic bags and of course stay away from plastic-wrapped produce from the supermarket.
 Now the only thing I struggle with is Tim Tams.

 6. Keep your waste for the first 30 days

 This is great, because you see how much – or little – waste you’re creating.
 It helps you measure and celebrate your progress.
 I have a little bin that I put all my plastic in, and everything that goes into it acts as a prompt: how can I avoid this?
 Is there an alternative?
 Can I make this myself?
 Two years later and that bin still isn’t full.
 In fact, I’ve transferred it into a glass jar – that’s how little plastic I use now.

 7. Sometimes there won’t be alternatives, and that’s OK

 If there’s something you consume very little of, that you might buy once a year and it’s hard to find an alternative, don’t worry about it.
 Do what’s right for you.
 The goal is to reduce, not hit zero.

 We’re proud to have John as a Bank Australia customer.
-Find out more about John and our People Australia Needs campaign here.
+Find out more about our people here.